Elaboration likelihood model: Peripheral route

 The peripheral route is used when the message recipient has little or no interest in the subject and/or has a lesser ability to process the message.
 Being at the low end of the elaboration continuum, recipients do not examine the information as thoroughly.
 With the peripheral route, they are more likely to rely on general impressions (e.g. "this feels right/good"), early parts of the message, their own mood, positive and negative cues of the persuasion context, etc. Because people are "cognitive misers", looking to reduce mental effort, they often use the peripheral route and thus rely on heuristics (mental shortcuts) when processing information.
 When an individual is not motivated to centrally process an issue because they lack interest in it, or if the individual does not have the cognitive ability to centrally process the issue, then these heuristics can be quite persuasive.
 Robert Cialdini's Principles of Social Influence (1984), which include commitment, social proof, scarcity, reciprocation, authority, as well as liking the person who is persuading you, are some examples of frequently used heuristics.
 In addition, credibility can also be used as a heuristic in peripheral thinking because when a speaker is seen as having a higher credibility, then the listener may be more likely to believe the message.
 Credibility is a low-effort and somewhat reliable way to give us an answer of what to decide and/or believe without having to put in much work to think it through.
 Peripheral route processing involves a low level of elaboration.
-The user isn’t scrutinizing the message for its effectiveness.
+The user is not scrutinizing the message for its effectiveness.

 If these peripheral influences go completely unnoticed, the message recipient is likely to maintain their previous attitude towards the message.
 Otherwise, the individual will temporarily change his attitude towards it.
 This attitude change can be long-lasting, although durable change is less likely to occur than it is with the central route.